jpincas/tormenta/README.md

 ## Quick How To

 - Add import `"github.com/jpincas/tormenta"`
 - Add `tormenta.Model` to structs you want to persist
+- Add `tormenta:"-"` tag to fields you don't want to save
 - Add `tormenta:"noindex"` tag to fields you want to exclude from secondary indexing
 - Add `tormenta:"split"` tag to string fields where you'd like to index each word separately instead of the the whole sentence
 - Open a DB connection with `db, err := tormenta.Open("mydatadirectory")` (dont forget to `defer db.Close()`).
 For auto-deleting test DB, use `tormenta.OpenTest`